 So in a broad sense, string theory is actually a quantum theory of gravity.
-And for comparison, strings would replace preons as the building blocks of quarks while at higher levels everything remains the same.
-And in string theory, the string can turn into anything based on the way it's shaped.
+And for comparison, strings would replace preons as the building blocks of quarks while at higher levels everything remains it's shaped.
 If the string is an open strand, it becomes a photon.
-If the ends of that same string connect and form a loop, it becomes a graviton-in much the same way that the same piece of wood can become either a house or a flute.
+If the ends of that same string connect and form a loop, it